 The descriptions don’t do them justice.
 The “breakfast sandwich” should be renamed “The BEST breakfast sandwich you’ve ever tried!”

-The brioche bread melts in your mouth and the combination of fried egg, house sausage, and caramelized onion with dijonnaise.
+The brioche bread melts in your mouth; it’s made with a fried egg, house sausage, and caramelized onion with dijonaise.

 The cinnamon roll is both gooey and crisp in a good way.
-I was glad that we split it because even though it was a regular size, it was very rich.
+I was glad we split it because even though it was a regular size, it was rich.

 Sweet Treat at The Silver Lining Creamery